Chaselovern/readmeGen/README.md

       ## License
       * licensed under the
       ## Questions
-      * For additional help or questions about collaboration, please reach out to t
+      * For additional help or questions about collaboration, please reach out to chaseLovern@gmail.com
-      * Follow me on Github at [t](http://github.com/t)
+      * Follow me on Github at [chaseLovern](http://github.com/chaseLovern)